wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 ### Notes on larger datasets

-SFL renormalization can be done without having its temporary arrays on the same GPU, but extra communication costs are needed, if these arrays are in different GPU memories.
+SFL renormalization can be done without having its temporary arrays on the same GPU, but extra communication cost is needed if these arrays are in different GPU's global memory.
+Unified memory can also be used to handle larger datasets by oversubscribing and paying the cost of CPU to GPU transfer.
 Gunrock needs no specific new support to support SFL renormalization on larger datasets.

 ### Notes on other pieces of this workload

-Currently there is no GPU library that addresses SFL renormalization.
+N/A

 ### Research opportunities